giacomocaiazzo/Giacomo_Caiazzo_Homework_-/README.md

 Run the RVIZ2 simulation of the manipulator robot with:

     $ ros2 launch arm_description display.launch.py

-or move to the src/arm_description/launch directory and run the simulation:

-    $ cd src/arm_description/launch
-    $ ros2 launch display.launch.py

 --------------------------------

 Run the Gazebo simulation of the manipulator with: